LATEST NEWS ALERT: Biden Administration Extends COVID-19 Travel Ban – (01/26/21, UPDATED 05/13/21))

-**4/14/21 UPDATE: The COVID-19 travel ban continues to remain in place, with limited National Interest Exception (NIE) waivers being issued by consulates abroad.
-Some news outlets speculate the ban may lifted as early as mid-May, depending upon the progress of COVID vaccination in the United States, but the situation remains fluid.
+**5/13/21 UPDATE: Several COVID-19 travel bans are in place, with limited National Interest Exception (NIE) waivers being issued by consulates abroad.
+Some news outlets had speculated the ban may lifted as early as mid-May, depending upon the progress of COVID vaccination in the United States, but the situation remains fluid.
 Artists from Abroad will update with the latest news as soon as the travel ban is lifted or clearer guidance is made available for petitioners seeking to obtain NIE waivers for guest artists.

 In light of several recent strains of the COVID-19 virus that are spreading quickly, President Biden has extended the Trump Administration’s ban on travelers from Brazil, the United Kingdom, Ireland and Schengen Area countries, and to that list he has added South Africa.
 This ban, effective today and to remain in effect until terminated by the President, applies to non-U.S. travelers, with limited exceptions, who have had a physical presence in the aforementioned countries within 14 days of intended entry to the United States.